 MOD MEX/127A23/2

-5.480 Additional allocation: in Argentina, Brazil, Chile, Cuba, El Salvador, Ecuador, Guatemala, Honduras, Paraguay, the overseas countries and territories within the Kingdom of the Netherlands in Region 2, Peru and Uruguay, the frequency band 10-10.45 GHz is also allocated to the fixed and mobile services on a primary basis.
-In Colombia, Costa Rica, Mexico and Venezuela, the frequency band 10-10.45 GHz is also allocated to the fixed service on a primary basis.
-(WRC-19)
+5.480 Additional allocation: in Argentina, Brazil, Chile, Cuba, El Salvador, Ecuador, Guatemala, Honduras, Mexico, Paraguay, the overseas countries and territories within the Kingdom of the Netherlands in Region 2, Peru and Uruguay, the frequency band 10-10.45 GHz is also allocated to the fixed and mobile services on a primary basis.
+In Colombia, Costa Rica and Venezuela, the frequency band 10-10.45 GHz is also allocated to the fixed service on a primary basis.
+(WRC-23)

 Reasons: As the frequency band 10-10.5 GHz is under study at WRC-23, the Administration of Mexico wishes the frequency band 10-10.45 GHz to be used for mobile service applications in its country; thus, it is proposed to add the name of Mexico to this additional allocation footnote.